According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 11 Biology textbook.

-Food is an important component for sustenance and growth for any living organism.
+Food is an important component for the sustenance and growth of any living organism.
 Humans have evolved specialized systems that can convert food into energy and disperse the same to all cells in the body.
 The human digestive system is a series of interconnected organs that span from the mouth and ends at the anus.

 The Alimentary Canal

-The alimentary canal is the entire passage along which the ingested food is broken down into its constituents and are absorbed for use by the body.
+The alimentary canal is the entire passage along which the ingested food is broken down into its constituents and absorbed for use by the body.
 When all the components of the gastrointestinal tract are stretched out, end to end, it roughly measures 30 feet or about 9 meters.
 The components are as follows:

 - Oral cavity (Also called the buccal cavity)

 - Large intestine